On a damped nonlinear beam equation: Introduction

 Here we restrict our attention to the nonlinear damping term, $F_1(u_t) = cu_t + d|u_t|u_t$, because it is thought to provide a realistic model of damping, but is simple enough to result in a tractable problem.
 The linear term dominates when $|u_t|$ is small, but $|F_1(u_t)|$ grows like $d(u_t)^2$ as $|u_t| \rightarrow \infty$.
 This seems to be more realistic than just $F_1(u_t) = cu_t$ or $F_1(u_t)=d |u_t|u_t$.

-In section two of this paper we make some observations about how high regularity solutions of \eqref{eq 1.2} evolve as $t \rightarrow \infty$, for general damping terms $F_1$.
+In section two of this paper we make some observations about how global pseudo classical solutions of \eqref{eq 1.2} evolve as $t \rightarrow \infty$, for general damping terms $F_1$.
 In section three of this paper we use these observations to prove Theorem 1.2.

-Finally, it should be noted that Theorem 1.2 holds with $F_1(x) = \delta |x|^{p-2}x$, where $\delta$ is a positive real number, and where $p$ is a positive real number greater than or equal to $2$ in value.
-It should also be noted that the results of Theorem 1.1 and Theorem 1.2 hold for a much broader range of elliptic differential operators and boundary conditions that the ones used here.
+Finally, it should be noted that Theorem 1.2 holds with $F_1(x) = a x + b|x|^{p-2}x$, where $a$ and $b$ are a positive real numbers and where $p$ is a positive real number greater than or equal to $2$ in value.
+It should also be noted that the results of Theorem 1.1 hold for a much broader range of elliptic differential operators and boundary conditions that the ones used here.
 We restrict our attention to the one dimensional bi-Laplacian augmented with homogeneous Navier boundary conditions, because the author is interested in bending phenomena and does not want to distract attention away from the nonlinear terms in the equation of motion.